-Also available at the United States Holocaust Museum
+Also available at the United States Holocaust Memorial Museum

 The film has been viewed 95,000 times on Youtube.
-The Open University and Yed Vashemin museum in Israel featured a portion of the film in recent presentations on "Non-Jewish victims of the Nazi regime" and parts of the film have been screened by National Israeli television.
-The film has also been used around the world in schools by teachers of the holocaust as well as by the Arnold Liebster Foundation in their holocaust education work.
-The film is also available at the United States Holocaust Museum.
+The Open University and Yad Vashem in Israel featured a portion of the film in recent presentations on "Non-Jewish victims of the Nazi regime" and parts of the film have been screened by National Israeli television.
+The film has also been used around the world in schools by teachers of the Holocaust as well as by the Arnold-Liebster Foundation in educating students about the Nazi persecution of Jehovah’s Witnesses.
+The film is also available at the United States Holocaust Memorial Museum.

 Royal Television Society Award Winning film.
 The Ballymurphy Massacre

 Between the 9th and 11th of August 1971 eleven people were killed by the British Army's Parachute regiment.
 All eleven were unarmed civilians.
 One of the dead was a parish priest another was a mother of eight.
 The Royal Military Police were assigned as sole investigators.
 Not one member of the British army was held to account.
 It is believed that had justice been administered and those held to account charged, the events of Bloody Sunday in Derry would not have happened..
 These events have remained hidden from public knowledge and focus for over 40 years, until now!

 A film by Sean Reynolds, Kyle Gibbon and Jonny Lewis

 News on the Ballymurphy Massacre was recently featured on www.theguardian.com